Baking an apple pie for dessert is always something to look forward to, and for many of us, it’s a family favorite.

 It’s harder for thick apple slices to soften as much while they’re being sautéed.
 Remember that you’re supposed to slice the apples into ¼ of an inch thick slices.

 Another problem that people encounter involves not sautéing the apples long enough.
-You might not be cooking the apples for long enough.
+You simply might not be cooking them for as long as necessary.

 It usually takes between eight and eleven minutes to sauté apples when using a medium heat setting.
 You could be making the mistake of using a heat setting that’s too low, too.